Link Search Menu Expand Document

 1. Refactor the code to change its structure as required to support the new feature, using the existing automated Tests to verify that no regressions are introduced.
 For example, it might be necessary to introduce an abstraction to support two “choices” where previously only one choice existed.

 2. Write a Test for the new feature.
-This is primarily a design exercise, because thinking about testing makes you think about usability, behavior, etc., even though you are also creating a reusable test that will become part of the Regression test suite.
+This is primarily a design exercise, because thinking about testing makes you think about usability, Behavior, etc., even though you are also creating a reusable test that will become part of the Regression test suite.
 Note that the test suite will fail to run at the moment, because the code doesn’t yet exist to make it pass!

 3. Write the new feature to make the new test (as well as all previously written tests) pass.